Eisbaeeer/ioBroker.plexconnect/README.md

 ### !
 Attention !

-For some functionality you need PlexPass.
+For some features you need PlexPass.

 ### Settings in iobroker